 The vision for Meadowbank is for the precinct to continue as a transit-oriented development location with higher density housing within a five-minute walk of the train station and ferry wharf, in a desirable riverfront location.
-Much of the Shepherd's Bay area has now been developed.
+Much of the Shepherds Bay area has now been developed.
 The Greater Sydney Commission has recently developed a Meadowbank Masterplan, while City of Ryde has recently commissioned a Meadowbank Traffic and Transport Study.

-The Shepherd's Bay development has changed the character of Meadowbank and is changing its traffic, transport and parking needs.
+The Shepherds Bay development has changed the character of Meadowbank and is changing its traffic, transport and parking needs.
 With more local traffic generated in the area, and with Victoria Road congestion continuing to grow, the Constitution Road corridor is evolving into a key supporting traffic link in the network.
 Constitution Road through Meadowbank is reaching capacity in peak periods, exacerbated by the large number of intersections through Meadowbank and the significant traffic movements at intersections either side of the retail precinct.
-There is limited access to the arterial road network, with Bank Street as the only crossing location.
+There is limited access to the arterial road network, with Bank Street as the only crossing of the main northern railway line.

-The new Meadowbank Education and Employment Precinct will deliver new schools, including a combined primary and secondary college, and revitalised TAFE facilities, with supporting open space also accessible and connected to the residential precinct.
+The new Meadowbank Education and Employment Precinct will deliver new schools, including a combined primary and secondary college, and revitalised TAFE facilities, with supporting open space and active transport connections.
 The new facilities will cater for over 2,600 school students, as well as TAFE students.
-Meadowbank will complement strategic employment centres at Macquarie Park, Rhodes, Olympic Park and Parramatta.
+Meadowbank will complement strategic employment centres at Macquarie Park, Rhodes, Olympic Park and Parrametta.

 The strategy for Meadowbank centre involves establishing a better traffic link across the railway line for use, with additional capacity for pedestrians and cyclists.
 Upgraded transport facilities will be needed to accommodate extra trips generated by the nearby Payce Melrose Park Village development currently under construction.
-This single development has a capacity of 6,700 residential apartments and a maximum capacity of around 11,500 apartments, located outside City of Ryde but significantly impacting Meadowbank and West Ryde in the future.
+This single development has a capacity of 6,700 residential apartments without Parramatta Light Rall Stage 2 and a maximum capacity of around 11,500 apartments with Parramatta Light Rail Stage 2, located outside City of Ryde but significantly impacting Meadowbank and West Ryde in the future.

 To address the completion of the Meadowbank Education and Employment Precinct, a new pedestrian and cyclist link under the railway line is planned.
-This link will allow better accessibility between both sides of the centre, improving access to bus services and planned kiss and ride facilities.
+This link will allow better accessibility between both sides of the centre, improving access to bus services and planned kiss and ride facilities and reduced traffic on the eastern side of the railway line.
+Unfortunately, it is a State proposal that is currently unfunded.